 The Treaty of Nice and the Convention on the Future of Europe

-The Treaty of Nice prepared the European Union only partially for the important enlargements to the east and south on 1 May 2004 and 1 January 2007.
-Therefore, following up on the questions raised in the Laeken Declaration, the European Convention made an effort to produce a new legal basis for the Union in the form of the Treaty establishing a Constitution for Europe.
-Following ‘no’ votes in referendums in two Member States, that treaty was not ratified.
+The Treaty of Nice only partially prepared the EU for its significant enlargements to the east and south on 1 May 2004 and 1 January 2007.
+Therefore, as part of the conclusions to the Laeken European Council meeting in December 2001, EU leaders established the European Convention on the Future of Europe – an effort to produce a new legal basis for the EU in the form of a treaty establishing a Constitution for Europe.
+Following ‘no’ votes in referendums in two of the Member States, this treaty was not ratified.

 Treaty of Nice

-The Treaty was signed on 26 February 2001 and entered into force on 1 February 2003.
+The Treaty of Nice, which amended the Treaty on European Union (TEU) and the Treaties establishing the European Communities and certain related acts, was signed on 26 February 2001 and entered into force on 1 February 2003.

 A. Objectives

-The conclusions of the 1999 Helsinki European Council required that, by the end of 2002, the EU be able to welcome as new Member States those applicant countries which were ready for accession.
-Since only two of the applicant countries were more populous than the Member State average at the time, the political weight of countries with a smaller population was due to increase considerably.
-The Treaty of Nice was therefore meant to make the EU institutions more efficient and legitimate and to prepare the EU for its next major enlargement.
+The conclusions of the December 1999 Helsinki European Council meeting required that the EU be able, by the end of 2002, to welcome as new Member States the applicant countries that were ready for accession.
+Since only two of the applicant countries were more populous than the Member State average at the time, this meant that the political weight of countries with smaller populations was due to increase considerably.
+The Treaty of Nice was therefore meant to increase the efficiency and legitimacy of the EU institutions and to prepare the EU for its next major enlargement.

 B. Background

-A number of institutional issues (which became known as the ‘Amsterdam leftovers’) had been addressed by the Maastricht and Amsterdam Intergovernmental Conferences (IGCs) but not satisfactorily resolved.
-These included size and composition of the Commission, weighting of votes in the Council, and extension of qualified majority voting.
-On the basis of a report by the Finnish Presidency, the Helsinki European Council decided in late 1999 that an IGC should deal with the leftovers and all other changes required in preparation for enlargement.
+A number of institutional issues had been addressed by the EU intergovernmental conferences (IGCs) of Maastricht in 1992 and Amsterdam in 1997, but were not yet satisfactorily resolved.
+These issues, which became known as the ‘Amsterdam leftovers’, included the size and composition of the Commission, the weighting of votes in the Council, and the extension of qualified majority voting.
+On the basis of a report by the Finnish Council Presidency, the Helsinki European Council decided at its December 1999 meeting that an IGC should deal with these ‘leftovers’ and all other changes required in preparation for the enlargement.

 C. Content